 - 1 pound coleslaw mix (mix of cabbages and carrots)

-- 1 cup grilled diced pineapple slices, core removed
+- 1 cup grilled pineapple slices, core removed and diced

 - 2 tablespoons cilantro, diced